copy Copy chevron-down

 Switches to edit variant - Changes from text-to-image to image-to-image model

-Maintains model family - Stays in same model family (Flux → Flux Edit)
+Maintains model family - Stays in the same mod.el family (Flux → Flux Edit)

 Reverts when removed - Switches back to text-to-image when image removed